 Teams/groups will be divided by age; youngest, middle, and oldest.
 If your camper requests to be on the same team as a specific friend or family member (same or very close in age), you must register them for the same camp session and note their name (first and last) on the registration form.
 Camper requests are just that.
 For instance; a 5-year old will not be placed in an older Team/group or vice versa.
 Campers are allowed to register for all summer camp sessions designated for their age.

 Due to the high-volume of camp transactions, sessions will fill fast and then taken off the online Registration form.
 Please call the office to be put on the Waitlist.
 When a camp session is full, you may call the office to be added to the waitlist for the camp.
 In the event there is an opening, we will contact individuals on the waitlist in order from first added to last.
 Waitlisted individuals have a day to respond before the next inline is offered the open position.
 Once the spot is filled, the waitlist will continue until another opening becomes available.
 Questions regarding waitlist opportunities should be directed to the Dahlem Office at 517-782-3453 ext.
 0.

 Cancellation and Refund Information

-All cancellation requests must be submitted through email in writing to Camp Director Carrie Benham at email@example.com.
+All cancellation requests must be submitted through email in writing to the Office Manager Denise Bigham at firstname.lastname@example.org and Camp Director Carrie Benham at email@example.com.
 Refunds will be issued and may take up to 2 weeks for processing.